ckeiser2/ckeiser2.github.io/README.md

  1. Install using `bundle install`
  1. Host locally with `bundle exec jekyll serve` or `bundle exec jekyll serve -l` (live reload)
  1. Modify files as needed (see sections below)
+ 1. Will need to go into github repos settings > source to run from your main branch to launch to github pages
+ 1. Make sure repo name is formatted specifically {user_name}.github.io or jekyll theme may not load correctly

 ## General configurations